dendronhq/dendron-site/vault/dendron.faq.md

 2. Dendron helps you manage your hiearchies using [[schemas|dendron.topic.schema]]
 3. Dendron gets out of your way when you're working with your notes during [[lookup|dendron.topic.lookup]]

 Dendron's secret sauce is that it provides the necessary tooling for you to work with hierarichal notes.
-While hierarchies have traditionally (and justifiably) gotten a bad, I would argue that this is because the **tooling** around hierarchies were bad, not because hierarchies themselves are bad.
+While hierarchies have traditionally (and justifiably) gotten a bad reputation, I would argue that this is because the **tooling** around hierarchies were bad, not because hierarchies themselves are bad.

 Hierarchies are one of the most effective ways that **both humans and computers** process large amount of information (there's a reason why almost every database is built from a variation of the [b-tree](https://en.wikipedia.org/wiki/B-tree)).
 You can find further details about hierarchies in this [blog post](https://www.kevinslin.com/notes/e1455752-b052-4212-ac6e-cc054659f2bb.html)